-Write Night is for writers who may be struggling to carve out distraction free writing time, or who are looking for a safe group environment to work on their work-in-progress... or those who may simply like to meet other writers!
+Write Night is for writers who may be struggling to carve out distraction free writing time, who are looking for a safe group environment to work on their writing, or those who may simply like to meet other writers!
 Write Night is (usually) every second Tuesday at the Centre for Stories.

 Write Night facilitates two forty minute writing blocks, distraction free, with prompts for those who need them.
 Writers may not always be happy with what they write during this time (and be honest, who ever really is at first) but their word count will increase!

 - 6.20pm – 7pm First writing block